VerdictAI

 5 questions

-Do pellet grills produce enough smoke flavor?
+Do smart pellet grills produce as much smoke flavor as a stick burner?

-Can a smart pellet grill sear steaks?
+Can pellet grills sear steaks?